Local Authorities HUB

 Nikki Knight, Elgin

-Winning the 'Deploying Digital Innovation and Technology' category in the 2019 ADEPT Presidents Awards, this collaboration between Elgin, Ringway, Ringway Jacobs and Hertfordshire and Essex Councils is helping highways maintenance teams to update live road information to satnavs.
+Winning the 'Deploying Digital Innovation and Technology' category in the 2019 ADEPT Presidents Awards, the Department for Transport Special Recognition award for 'Best use of Technology' at the Local Council Road Innovations Group's Strictly Highways event, and most recently the'Best use of Technology in the Highways Industry' award at this years Highways Awards, this coveted collaboration between Elgin, Ringway, Ringway Jacobs and Hertfordshire and Essex Councils is helping highways maintenance teams to update live road information to satnavs.

-In this session, you will learn why the mobile app was created, how it works, what the team have learnt through the development and implementation process, and plans for the next steps in deployment.
+In this session, you will learn why the mobile app was created, how it works, what the team have learnt through the development and implementation process, and what the next steps in deployment are.

 14.00-15.00 Putting community choice at the heart of resilience